We use affiliate links and may receive a small commission on purchases. Read more about us.

 Do practice sessions where you place your dog on the table and get them used to being touched all over.
 Try using the vibration setting from your cell phone to get them used to the feeling and sound a clipper makes.

-After a few weeks of practice you'll have an angel of a dog for grooming.
-Click here to learn 11 more crucial tips from veteran groomers.
+After a few weeks of practice you’ll find them much more comfortable.
+Learn 11 more crucial tips from veteran groomers.

-When it comes to pet clippers what you're essentially paying for is Cutting Power and Comfort.
+With pet clippers, what you’re essentially paying for is Cutting Power and Comfort.

 Manufacturers will attempt to do this in several ways:

-Giving you stronger torque and SPM (strokes per minute) for maximum cutting power and speed.
+Strong torque and SPM (strokes per minute) improve cutting power and speed.